-The Shot Clock Masters 2018 will be held from 7th to 10th June 2018 at the Diamond Country Club in Atzenbrugg and will make history this year!
+The Shot Clock Masters 2018 was held from 7th to 10th June 2018 at the Diamond Country Club in Atzenbrugg and made history this year!
 Click on the respective links and inform yourself about Austria’s only European Tour tournament in detail.
-If you have any questions, please send us a mail to firstname.lastname@example.org!
+If you have any questions, please send us a mail to email@example.com!

 Be there when the premiere of the Shot Clock Masters goes on stage at the Diamond Country Club.
 The “fight against the clock” promises tension from the first to the last shot.
 Here you will find all the information about the tickets!

 Our versatile hospitality concept gives you the opportunity to spend a special day with your customers, business partners and employess in an exclusive ambience.
 As a VIP guest you will also benefit from privileged parking, separate access to the tournament grounds, excellent catering and personal care for you and your guests.
 Enjoy our VIP club with the best view of the 18th hole.
 Find out more about our hospitality packages here.

 If you have always wanted to play golf with an European Tour Pro, then our Pro-Am is absolutely the right thing for you.
 During the Pro-Am you have the opportunity of a lifetime to receive valuable tips from the best of the best.
 Pro-Am participants are privileged to play the course of European Tour level on the day before the official start of the tournament.
 Here you can receive more informations.

 Are you looking for a suitable pictures of the European Tour tournament for your coverage?

 Then take a look at our Flickr page, there you will surely find a suitable photo.
 But: These photos are NOT free to use – please ask firstname.lastname@example.org

 Follow the link and browse our image selection!